ominiverdi/osgeo-library/docs/DECISIONS.md

 **Why:** Academic paper submissions often have line numbers in margins for reviewer reference.
 These pollute extracted text and confuse semantic analysis.

 **Implementation:** Regex pattern matches 3-digit numbers at line starts, removes if consistent pattern detected.

----

-## Tools Not Used

-### Marker (marker-pdf)
-- Requires GPU, stuck on CPU after 5+ minutes
-- GPL license restricts commercial use
-- Would be good if we had dedicated GPU server

-### Nougat (nougat-ocr)
-- Requires GPU
-- English only
-- Semantic descriptions only, no actual image extraction
-- CC-BY-NC license for model weights

-### LayoutParser + Detectron2
-- Heavy dependencies
-- Would need separate model server
-- Qwen3-VL handles layout detection well enough